A Guide to Sales and Marketing Careers

 The same holds true for those in marketing.
 Skills need to be used consistently and constantly improved.
 Things change drastically in the business world and your skills need to change right along with these changes.
 If you stay out of sales or marketing for any length of time, you will be passed by your competition.

 Having multiple career paths does create the potential for sales or marketing skills to wane unless your position is one that places consistent demands of both your marketing and sales skills.
 Employers should be aware of this potential, and design job positions that reflect the college system of "major-minor."
 This means that no employee should be 100% focused on sales or marketing, but should have a 75/25% split favoring either marketing or sales.

 What Employers Look For

 A typical college degree in business management includes elements of sales and marketing that employers want in candidates interested in a combo position.
 But getting experience in both fields can be challenging.
-In typical situations, people focus to either a career in sales or a career in marketing but seldom do both.
+In typical situations, people focus on either a career in sales or a career in marketing but seldom do both.
 For the job seeker, the answer may not be easily found.

-Another option for cross training is to reach out to local colleges and universities for continuing education courses.
-While this option may take longer, take more of your personal time and cost you more capital, the resume-improvements and the visible signs of self-drive can more than make up for the costs.
+Another option for cross-training is to reach out to local colleges and universities for continuing education courses.
+While this option may take longer, take more of your personal time, and cost you more capital, the resume-improvements and the visible signs of self-drive can more than make up for the costs.